Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 Vellaiyan did not return home for a long time.

-Next day morning when the land lord went out of his house, he thought of having a look at his cow shed, entered there.
-Only those frail two bulls of Velaiyan were chewing up, got up at the sound of a man’s presence.
-But those grey colour bulls were not there.
-Immediately, he showed the shed to Ki.Mu and informed the matter to Village Watchmen Thevan who was sleeping near the Casuarina veranda.
+The next morning, when the landlord went out of his house, he thought of having a look at his cow shed and entered there.
+Only those frail two bulls of Velaiyan were chewing up; they got up at the sound of a man’s presence.
+But those grey-colored bulls were not there.
+Immediately, he showed the shed to Ki.Mu and informed the matter to Village Watchmen Thevan, who was sleeping near the Casuarina veranda.

-The village Watchman Thevan had a strong suspicion on Vellaiyan.
+The village watchman, Thevan, had a strong suspicion of Vellaiyan.
 He went to his house to meet him.
 But he found only Maruthi at his house.
-She was frightened to see three persons simultaneously enquiring her about the whereabouts of her husband.
+She was frightened to see three persons simultaneously inquiring about the whereabouts of her husband.
 She told them a lie that her husband was staying at the home till then and he had just gone away.

-The village Watch man Thevan knew only one way out to know whether she was telling the truth or not.
-All at once, he caught her hair, pulled it, pushed her down and started kicking her.
+The village watchman, Thevan, knew only one way to know whether she was telling the truth or not.
+All at once, he caught her hair, pulled it, pushed her down, and started kicking her.
 He found an enigmatic pleasure in kicking Maruthi.

 Then what could have happened next?
 All Maruthi’s noisy grouse did not leave any impact on others and went in vain.
-They had found Vellaiyan in Palmyra Grove under drunken state.
+They had found Vellaiyan in Palmyra Grove in a drunken state.
 Will they leave him if they had decided to fix him anyway by sending persons in search of him even if he had not committed any theft?
-Very soon the case went to police and Vellaiyan was put in prison.
+Very soon the case went to police, and Vellaiyan was put in prison.

 As he went to the jail, the entire village was in a sort of celebratory mood.
-To talk endlessly, and gossip tirelessly the villagers had sufficient stuff in hand.
-Despite all his conceivable efforts, the land Lord Pillai could not bring those two bulls back.
+To talk endlessly and gossip tirelessly, the villagers had sufficient stuff in hand.
+Despite all his conceivable efforts, the landlord Pillai could not bring those two bulls back.
 But he was not ready to leave Vellaiyan just like that.
-He must at least go to the jail for the cheating he had committed, he argued.
+He must at least go to jail for the cheating he had committed, he argued.

-Only amidst all these commotions, Maruthi was pregnant for two months.
+Only amidst all these commotions was Maruthi pregnant for two months.
 When she got married to Vellaiyan, she started her life with him happily anyway, as per the comforts available in the slum.
 If it was her destiny that their life would go for a toss when the newly married bridegroom Vellaiyan bought a cart and two bulls enthusiastically, what could she do about it?
 Of course, she loved him very much.
 Though they fought frequently after drinking toddy together, both of them commanded the love of their slum.
-It so happened that Vellayan was sent to jail and Maruthi went to her father’s house.
-What Land Lord Pillai got was nothing other than abuses and uproars.
-However, he found a sort of happiness in Vellaiyan going to the jail even though he did not get his money back.
+It so happened that Vellayan was sent to jail, and Maruthi went to her father’s house.
+What landlord Pillai got was nothing other than abuses and uproars.
+However, he found a sort of happiness in Vellaiyan going to jail even though he did not get his money back.

 What would she be getting other than just affection and support even if it was her own father’s home when there was scarcity of money everywhere and the lands had become dead dry?
-The condition would be worse when he was a poor outcaste man.
-Wouldn’t be?
-Only at that time, the government laid red earth on roads.
+The condition would be worse when he was a poor outcast man.
+Wouldn’t it be?
+Only at that time did the government lay red earth on roads.
 Maruthi and her mother got some menial jobs.
 They had started having some money in their hands.
-There was no any pressing worry for them other than the unjustifiable incarceration of Vellaiyan.
+There was no pressing worry for them other than the unjustifiable incarceration of Vellaiyan.

-Maruthi and her mother set off their journey along with the Kankani (Tea Estate superintendent)
+Maruthi and her mother set off on their journey along with the Kankani (tea estate superintendent).

-Rishi Vishwamithra and Veda Viyasa undertook expedition on hills for some reason.
-The reason for Mr Stotart, I.C.S going to the hills might be different one.
-But if Mrs Maruthi Ammal went to hills, there must be a reason for it too.
+Rishi Vishwamithra and Veda Viyasa undertook an expedition on hills for some reason.
+The reason for Mr. Stotart, I.C.S., going to the hills might be a different one.
+But if Mrs. Maruthi Ammal went to the hills, there must be a reason for it too.
 It is said that it is grossly indecent to scrutinize the previous stage of life of an ascetic.
-Similarly, we should not scrutinize Maruthi Ammal’s life in mountains.
+Similarly, we should not scrutinize Maruthi Ammal’s life in the mountains.

-It was a very strong opinion of Sir Joseph Fidge Martin Crown, the present owner of Crown Tea estate that “Water Falls” was created by the God in Sri Lanka just for the tea estate.
+It was a very strong opinion of Sir Joseph Fidge Martin Crown, the present owner of Crown Tea Estate, that “Water Falls” was created by God in Sri Lanka just for the tea estate.
 The most interesting fact in this narrative was that Sir Joseph had never left his country even for a short period.
 His family doctor in Harley Street (where the famous doctors were living in London) had told him that the country, where English beef and English bacon were not cooked in front of his eyes, was actually not suitable for his body.
-So if anyone agreed to compensate his discomforts caused by Malaria and heat of the sun with 200 pounds per year, he would give the estate administration in his hands.
+So if anyone agreed to compensate for his discomforts caused by malaria and the heat of the sun with 200 pounds per year, he would give the estate administration into his hands.

-The Black men called the “Water Falls” as “Water Bridge”.
-As it was located near a water falls on the slopes of Sri Lankan mountains, it got its name.
-The estate was two miles long and three miles wide and spread across the slopes of the mountains on both sides of the water falls.
-The bungalow of the English man had been constructed on a path above the water falls.
-Just opposite to it, on the other side of the nameless wild jungle river, were the makeshift huts of the coolies-looking like hen coops.
-At some distance, there was a hospital and the black officers’ residential area.
-They were exactly like English men in all aspects of their character except their skin colour.
+The Black men called the “Water Falls” as “Water Bridge.”.
+As it was located near a waterfall on the slopes of Sri Lankan mountains, it got its name.
+The estate was two miles long and three miles wide and spread across the slopes of the mountains on both sides of the waterfalls.
+The bungalow of the Englishman had been constructed on a path above the waterfalls.
+Just opposite to it, on the other side of the nameless wild jungle river, were the makeshift huts of the coolies, looking like hen coops.
+At some distance, there was a hospital and the Black officers’ residential area.
+They were exactly like Englishmen in all aspects of their character except their skin color.
 If anyone stayed there, they would inculcate only two types of characters.
-One, he would carry the characteristics of black officers.
+One, he would carry the characteristics of Black officers.
 Second, getting the people prepared to be imprisoned.
 There was a third character also.
 It was putting the full stop to one’s life.

 Halted at Thattaparai, they boarded the ship.
 Till they reached the mountains, Maruthi and her mother were enthusiastic as if they were going to unearth a big treasure.
-Once they arrived at the “Water Falls”, its salubrious weather and makeshift huts given to them attracted them.
+Once they arrived at the “Water Falls,” its salubrious weather and makeshift huts given to them attracted them.
 They were given a wool to cover their head while plucking out tea leaves.
-Salary on hands once in a week.
-Everything went well and were comfortable.
-The rancid odour present there was bit more than the Vasavanpatti slum.
-However, they became accustomed of it in a few days.
+Salary on hand once a week.
+Everything went well, and we were comfortable.
+The rancid odour present there was a bit more than in the Vasavanpatti slum.
+However, they became accustomed to it in a few days.
 Due to the severity of winter, they could get up from the bed only at seven in the morning.
-Then they would boil gruel, drink it and leave for plucking out tender tea leaves with a basket on their back.
-They learnt the art of plucking it from their neighbours.
+Then they would boil gruel, drink it, and leave for plucking out tender tea leaves with a basket on their back.
+They learned the art of plucking it from their neighbours.
 They were happy during the first couple of weeks.
-But, they did not like the talks and behavior of female coolies working with them.
+But they did not like the talks and behavior of female coolies working with them.

 During the third week, the old lady got infected with mountain fever.
 She was visiting the hospital for medicines.
 Maruthi used to accompany her.

-At one such instance, the Store Manager saw her in the hospital.
-As she was a ‘new item’ there, she couldn’t understand what he meant by ‘go, take bath and come’.
+At one such instance, the store manager saw her in the hospital.
+As she was a ‘new item’ there, she couldn’t understand what he meant by ‘go, take a bath, and come.’.
 She could understand it as a customary practice of coolies only when it went out of her hands.
-The old lady was petrified at this fact as if her stomach was thunder struck.
-While enquiring about it in the neighbourhood, she understood that it was a very ordinary event and none made any big fuss out of it.
-After that incident, she never looked at that direction.
+The old lady was petrified at this fact as if her stomach was thunderstruck.
+While inquiring about it in the neighbourhood, she understood that it was a very ordinary event, and no one made any big fuss out of it.
+After that incident, she never looked in that direction.
 But the store manager was a full-fledged lecher and was totally addicted to this debauchery.
 Without any other avenues to escape, she had to yield to his advances.
 She was shedding tears thinking about Vellaiyan.
 Had Vellaiyan been here….?”

 The days passed by.
 Maruthi gave birth to a baby.
 It was a girl baby.
 Once she came to know that it was a girl baby, Maruthi sank into uncontrollable despair.
-Once the baby became a grown up, he condition would also be same like her.
+Once the baby became a grown-up, his condition would also be the same as hers.
 Wouldn’t it be?

-Since the old lady was staying with her, she felt it comfortable as the baby could be safe in her custody.
-What was the use of comforts in that Malaria infested region even if it was available?
-There must be an indomitable urge of living in the every pulse of the soul.
+Since the old lady was staying with her, she felt it was comfortable as the baby could be safe in her custody.
+What was the use of comforts in that malaria-infested region even if it was available?
+There must be an indomitable urge of living in every pulse of the soul.
 That baby girl had it.

 If the tea plants started sprouting, it meant that the Malaria Angel became hungry.
 The water in the falls would also go dry.
-The work load would be more.
+The workload would be more.
 The coolies would die like mosquitoes taking birth countlessly.
 Even if a tiger ate some of the coolies who had been living there for long, it would die of malaria.
-What could such a feeble body of the old lady do in front of such a powerful Malaria?
-She died leaving Maruthi and the child behind.
+What could such a feeble body of the old lady do in front of such a powerful malaria?
+She died, leaving Maruthi and the child behind.
 The death of the old lady left Maruthi without any supportive strength and amplified the magnitude of her loneliness.
-That said, if she did not have any other means, she wouldn’t be able to anything about the problem, howsoever it might be dreadful.
+That said, if she did not have any other means, she wouldn’t be able to do anything about the problem, however dreadful it might be.

-The mercy of the God had not gone that worse in her life.
+The mercy of God had not gone that bad in her life.
 Even when her destiny snatched away her eyes, at least it provided a supportive stick to stand.
-Store Manager must have come from the pedigree of Kannappa Nayanaar.
-He would submit the items to his favourite God only after he tasted it fully.
-Mr Patrickson brought them for work as if he had brought them accidentally.
-The taste of Mr Smith was not that bad.
+The store manager must have come from the pedigree of Kannappa Nayanaar.
+He would submit the items to his favourite god only after he tasted it fully.
+Mr. Patrickson brought them for work as if he had brought them accidentally.
+The taste of Mr. Smith was not that bad.

 Maruthi started her work as a gardener in his bungalow.